Opera Singer

 Hi, im interested in a career in opera but i dont know how to start.
 Im currently a junior in highschool and have no clue what to do.
 Do i need a degree?
 Are there any special universities or conservatories i should look into?

-Asked by vaneza about 9 years ago
+Asked by vaneza over 9 years ago

 The most important thing to do is find the right teacher for yourself.
 There are excellent universities and conservatories.
 Here's a list: http://musicschoolcentral.com/best-colleges-for-opera-and-vocal-performance/But I'd recommend exploring the colleges for the right teacher- and also a place that has opportunities for you to perform and learn outside of school as well.
 And consider that it may take your voice years to develop for the professional stage, so a graduate program also may be useful.
 Degrees are not necessary to be an opera performer, but they will give you the basic tools, networks and time to develop your voice.
 There's so much to learn as a singer- especially languages: study German & Italian at least.
 At least getting an undergraduate degree will help you get your basic tools together: language, repertoire, technique, acting, movement, overall stage craft.
 I highly, HIGHLY recommend taking a small business or personal finance course as you will be your own business as a singer.
 Not enough people speak about this, even guidance counselors!
 You need it.
 Social media marketing & website development would also be good skills to learn as well.